Namespaces

 (until C++20)

-checks whether the managed object is managed only by the current shared_ptr instance
+checks whether the managed object is managed only by the current shared_ptr object

 (public member function) [edit]